 the compiler won’t alert me about it.

-This problem is solved by structopt
+This problem is solved by structopt, another crate that wraps clap and

 allows one to define the command-line arguments and subcommands in terms of and

 enums or structs.
-Here is the equivalent structopt
+Here is the equivalent structopt code to my usage of clap

 above: